 - a.
-Team Your competition team will act as members of DPR Construction tasked with determining if your team should ultimately pursue the project.
+Team DPR has recently won an exciting new project!
+Your competition team will act as members of DPR Construction tasked with evaluating the project, preparing a plan for project execution, and evaluating the major risks associated.
 You are empowered to make key business and contractual decisions based on information at hand along with your expertise and assumptions.
 Your decisions will have significant consequences that impact the success of the project.
 The deals that you negotiate will map the road ahead, but also expose you to possible roadblocks.
 You are expected to adapt to situations, engineer solutions, demonstrate DPR's Core Values, and develop a resolution to the project path that lies ahead.
 The intent of the Project Management problem is to ensure a project runs smoothly, which starts long before we ever break ground.
 By understanding and managing possible risks you will create a plan to prevent or address them ahead of time.
 Participants of the Project Management problem will complete the following deliverables throughout the competition: - i.
 Analyze and select an owner contract to begin the development of the project deal - ii.
 Create a construction budget through subcontractor selection and general conditions development - iii.
 Establish the project schedule via production planning, milestones, or phasing - iv.
 Solve complex construction problems